GoodWebDev88/RSS-Server/docs/en/contributing.md

 Have you found a bug?
 Don't panic, here are some steps to report it with ease:

-1. Search for it on [the bug tracker](https://github.com/RSSServer/RSSServer/issues) (don't forget to use the search bar).
+1. Search for it on [the bug tracker] (don't forget to use the search bar).
 2. If you find a similar bug, don't hesitate to post a comment to add more importance to the related ticket.
-3. If you didn't find it, [open a new ticket](https://github.com/RSSServer/RSSServer/issues/new).
+3. If you didn't find it, [open a new ticket].

 If you have to create a new ticket, please try to keep in mind the following advice: